TRNEEDANAME/trneedaname.github.io/content/pages/about.md

 ## Contact me {#contact-me}

-To contact me please send me an email to [trneedaname@proton.me](mailto:trneedaname@proton.me) if it is related to this site, otherwise please use fill a bug report on the github repository of the mod / steam page.
+To contact me about this website, please send me an email to [trneedaname@proton.me](mailto:trneedaname@proton.me).
+Otherwise please use fill a bug / feature report on the github repository of the mod / steam page.